PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ### See the selected features, express some needs, check their design

-Each feature or expression of needs is represented by a card that includes a title and a description, sometimes an image.
+All selected feature or expression of needs exposed in this portal is represented by a card that includes a title and a description, sometimes an image.
 Click on a card to learn more about it.

 All cards fall into three sections, each corresponding to a specific step in the product development: